Supporting Reference 4: Logging and Failure Handling

 R4.6 Retention and review habits

-- Keep preflight reports and run logs for at least recent batches during active tuning periods.
+latest_run.log, db_uploader.log) for recent batches during active tuning periods.

 - Capture first error line and row/file identifiers when reporting incidents.